+PREEQUISITE: in clinical placement with approved preceptor.

+Students perform Primary Care under Supervision with an approved preceptor providing appropriate prenatal, labor and birth, postpartum and newborn care duties and link knowledge or skills acquired in primary clinical experiences with knowledge acquired in Phase 3 didactic study, including current research in the field.
+Students evaluate learning gained from primary under supervision clinical experiences.
+Students should plan to spend a minimum of 80 hours in clinical placement during the trimester (an average of about 5.33 hours/week).

+\CLNC 3090 Elective Primary Clinical Experience, 2 cr.
 PREREQUISITE: in clinical placement with approved preceptor.

 Students act as primary midwife under supervision for appropriate prenatal, labor and birth, postpartum and newborn care duties with an approved preceptor and describe in writing, oral presentation or other appropriate demonstration, one case from each area (prenatal, labor and birth, postpartum and newborn care), linking knowledge or skills acquired in primary experiences with knowledge acquired in phase three of study, including current research in the field and composing at least one tool per case (such as a diagnosis flowchart, practice guideline or client education outline) that can be shared with peers.
 Students evaluate learning gained from total clinical experiences.
-Students should plan to spend a minimum of 100 hours in clinical placement during the trimester (an average of about 7 hours/week), and since this practicum marks the end of Phase Three, all required clinical experiences should be complete by the end of the course.

-CLNC 3090 Elective Primary Clinical Experience 2 cr.
-PREREQUISITE: in clinical placement with approved preceptor.
-Students act as primary midwife under supervision for appropriate prenatal, labor and birth, postpartum and newborn care duties with an approved preceptor and describe in writing, oral presentation or other appropriate demonstration, one case from each area (prenatal, labor and birth, postpartum and newborn care), linking knowledge or skills acquired in primary experiences with knowledge acquired in phase three of study, including current research in the field and composing at least one tool per case (such as a diagnosis flowchart, practice guideline or client education outline) that can be shared with peers.
-Students evaluate learning gained from total clinical experiences.
 This course is an elective, for students who have the opportunity to spend extra time in clinical placement.
 Students should plan to spend a minimum of 100 hours in clinical placement during the trimester (an average of about 7 hours/week).

-CLNC 4780 & 4788 Advanced Clinical Practicum 2 cr./2 cr.
-PRE-REQUISTE: Student must be a CPM This course allows the CPM to acquire clinical credit for clinical experiences beyond those acquired to be eligible to take the NARM exam.
+CLNC 4780 & 4788 Advanced Clinical Practicum, 2 cr./2 cr.

+PRE-REQUISTE: Student must be a CPM

+This course allows the CPM to acquire clinical credit for clinical experiences beyond those acquired to be eligible to take the NARM exam.
 Clinical experiences can include work with midwifery clients or other work that supports or advances the midwifery profession.